sunnyvale-academy/SNY.OSS.KBN.01.01.00/labs/14-Secret/README.md

 pod/pod-secretvolume created
 ```

-This pod declaration contains the following snippet, which take a secret by name and inject its value within the container into the Pod.
+This pod declaration contains the following snippet, which takes a secret by name and injects it as a volume within the pod's container.

 ```yaml
 ...